jxnpass/jxnpass.github.io/_posts/2023-12-6-IsaiahToBOM-EDA.md

 * Black edges connect direct quotes
 * Dark gray edges connect verses with shared language
 * Light gray edges connect verses with similar themes
 * You'll notice that Isaiah 7:14 is colored gold.
-I gave it special attneion because this verse is actually matched 55 times, but the network could not handle that many connections.
+I gave it attention because this verse is actually matched 55 times, but the network could not handle that many connections.
 I limited the network to only show those that had a similarity score greater than 0

 ### Dashboard